buildbot/buildbot/master/docs/manual/cfg-www.rst

             'auth': util.GoogleAuth("clientid", "clientsecret"),
         }

-    in order to use this module, you need to install the python ``requests`` module
+    in order to use this module, you need to install the Python ``requests`` module

     .. code-block:: bash